-Detailed tables on the results of the four-yearly Structure of Earnings Survey (SES) provide comparable information at EU-level on relationships between the level of earnings, individual characteristics of employees (sex, age, occupation, length of service, educational level) and their employer (economic activity, size of the enterprise, etc.) for reference years 2002, 2006 and 2010 (next survey: reference year 2014).
-The data collection is based on Council Regulation (EC) No 530/1999 of 9 March 1999 concerning structural statistics on earnings and on labour costs, and data become available approximately 2 years after the end of the reference year.
+Detailed tables on the results of the four-yearly Structure of Earnings Survey (SES) provide comparable information at EU-level on relationships between the level of earnings, individual characteristics of employees (sex, age, occupation, length of service, educational level) and their employer (economic activity, size of the enterprise, etc.) for reference years 2002, 2006, 2010, 2014 and 2018 (next survey: reference year 2022).
+The data collection is based on Commission Regulation (EC) No 1738/2005 of 21 October 2005 amending Regulation (EC) No 1916/2000 as regards the definition and transmission of information on the structure of earnings.
+The data become available approximately 2 years after the end of the reference year.

 Access to microdata is granted to researchers according to specific conditions and respecting statistical confidentiality.

 The unadjusted Gender Pay Gap (GPG) represents the difference between average gross hourly earnings of male paid employees and of female paid employees as a percentage of average gross hourly earnings of male paid employees.
 The GPG data is based on the methodology of the Structure of Earnings Survey (SES).
 GPG data are released approximately 12 months after the end of the reference period.